Sy-FAR: Symmetry-based Fair Adversarial Robustness: Class-Level Fairness: Experiment Results

 This section presents our experimental results, demonstrating that, by improving symmetry between individual classes (\secref{sec:symmetry_loss}), \defense{} improves robust fairness from source- and target-class perspectives while mostly preserving or improving benign and robust accuracy compared to baseline approaches (\secsref{sec:source_class}{sec:target_class}).
 Our experiments also demonstrate faster run time compared to baselines (\secref{sec:runtime}), and higher stability across runs (\secref{sec:stability}).
 Overall, these results provide a comprehensive view of how symmetry-based regularization advances robustness and fairness simultaneously across diverse settings (datasets, model architectures, etc.).

 In this section, we focus on untargeted eyeglass attacks against the face-recognition models.
 We note that the results on CIFAR-10 and CIFAR-100, reported in \appref{app:cifar-results} follow consistent trends with those obtained on the face-recognition models.
-Similarly, results for the \emph{targeted} eyeglass attack in \appref{app:tgtd_attack} also corroborate our main findings.
+Similarly, results for the \emph{targeted} eyeglass attack (\appref{app:tgtd_attack}) and powerful \emph{face-mask attacks}~\cite{tong2021facesec} (\appref{sec:strong_attacks}) also corroborate our main findings.